Lyndsey Hill -Adolescent Program/Middle School Lead Teacher & Coordinator

 5.Please make sure your child is buckled properly, do not exit the driveway without having your child properly restrained.

 7.Please refrain from the use of cell phone and smoking in the carpool line.
+Do not idle.
+Turn the engine off if you are not moving.
 This will help ensure the safety of our children.

 8.During carpool times, please remain in the carpool line.
 We discourage families from parking and walking your child in or picking your child up.
 This encourages children to run across the active line of carpool traffic and is hazardous.
 If you need to come in during carpool times, first drop off or pick up your child, then pull forward, park out of the way and walk in.